 If you are a Canadian student, please visit Government of Canada’s website for information about student loans and funding opportunities.
 For BC residents, please visit Student Aid BC for province-specific information.

 If you are an American student, the MPPGA program has been approved for U.S. Direct loans to assist students to pay for their post-secondary education.
 Please visit UBC’s Student Services – Finances for more information.

 Scholarships and awards

 A wide range of scholarships, awards and financial support is available for qualified candidates through the MPPGA program, UBC and external partners.

 The MPPGA program offers entrance scholarships and generous merit-based scholarships for both domestic and international students.
 Applicants may indicate their desire to be considered for a scholarship on the application form itself.
 Scholarship decisions are made in conjunction with admission decisions.

-A $4,000 prize has been made available through an endowment established by Dr. Rashid Sumaila upon being named the 2017 Volvo Environment Prize laureate for a Master’s or Ph.D. student whose peer-reviewed publications to date are expected to have the most significant impact on the field of environmental sustainability.
+A prize of $3,850 has been made available through an endowment established by Dr. Rashid Sumaila upon being named the 2017 Volvo Environment Prize laureate for a Master’s or Ph.D. student whose peer-reviewed publications to date are expected to have the most significant impact on the field of environmental sustainability.